hintron/slurm-meson/meson/howto.md

 ## Repo-less

 Navigate to https://github.com/hintron/slurm-meson/releases to see a list of Meson-capable Slurm releases.
-These releases are all repo-free.
+All downloads all free of git repos.
-You can download a release manually through a web browser or via curl like so:
+You can download a release through the browser or via curl like
+so:

     wget https://github.com/hintron/slurm-meson/archive/<tag>.tar.gz